mit1mit1/napoleonic-chess-simulator-3000/README.md

 # napoleonic-chess-simulator-3000

-View the comics at https://mit1mit1.github.io/napoleonic-chess-simulator-3000/dist/index.html.
+View the game at https://mit1mit1.github.io/napoleonic-chess-simulator-3000/index.html.
 This project was set up with Vite - so far, it's pretty fun.

 ## Customize configuration